IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Experiments

 \subsection{Functional Equivalence Metric}

-In \citet{bunel2018leveraging,shin_imporivng}, two metrics have been used to evaluate the trained neural program synthesizer. \begin{enumerate*} \item Exact Match: A predicted program is an exact match of the target if it is the same as the target program in terms of tokens. \item Generalization: A predicted program is a generalization of the target if it satisfies the I/Os of the specification set and the held-out example.
+In \cite{bunel2018leveraging,shin_imporivng}, two metrics have been used to evaluate the trained neural program synthesizer. \begin{enumerate*} \item Exact Match: A predicted program is an exact match of the target if it is the same as the target program in terms of tokens. \item Generalization: A predicted program is a generalization of the target if it satisfies the I/Os of the specification set and the held-out example.

 \end{enumerate*} Both of these metrics have some drawbacks.
 A predicted program might be functionally equivalent to the target program but not be the exact match.
-On the other side, a program can be a generalization of the target program by satisfying a small set of I/Os (In \citet{bunel2018leveraging} 5 I/Os has been used as specification and 1 I/O is considered as held-out).
+On the other side, a program can be a generalization of the target program by satisfying a small set of I/Os (in Bunel et al. \cite{bunel2018leveraging} 5 I/Os has been used as specification and 1 I/O is considered as held-out).
 However, it might not cover a larger set of I/Os for that target program.
-To overcome this issue, in this work we proposed the Functional Equivalence metric, where we consider a predicted program as a functional equivalence of the target program if it covers a large set of I/Os which were not been used as the specification in the synthesizing time.
+To overcome this issue, in this work we proposed the Functional Equivalence metric, where we consider a predicted program as an approximately functional equivalent to the target program if it covers a large set of I/Os which were not been used as the specification in the synthesizing time.
 To get the set of I/Os, we generate the inputs randomly and query the program to get the outputs.
 We check if these inputs hit all of the branches of the target program.
+In our experiments, we found that with using more I/Os the more predicted programs we discover to not be functionally equivalent to the target programs.
+We found 100 number of I/Os as a point where the number of approximately functional equivalent programs stay stable in the evaluations.